 Improve the quality of care for dual eligible beneficiaries.

-Promote a system that is both sustainable and person and family centered by providing dual eligible beneficiaries with timely access to appropriate, coordinated health care services and community resources that enable them to attain or maintain personal health goals.
+Promote a system that is both sustainable and person- and family-centered by providing dual eligible beneficiaries with timely access to appropriate, coordinated health care services and community resources that enable them to attain or maintain personal health goals.

-The CCI will use a capitated payment model to provide both Medicare and Medi-Cal benefits through the state’s existing network of Medi-Cal health plans.
-These plans also have experience providing Medicare managed care.
-The health plans will be responsible for delivering a full continuum of Medicare and Medi-Cal services, including medical care, behavioral health services, and long-term services and supports (LTSS), including home- and community-based services such as IHSS, Community-Based Adult Services (CBAS), and Multipurpose Senior Services Program (MSSP), in addition to care in nursing facilities when needed.
+The CCI will use a capitated payment model to provide both Medicare and Medi-Cal benefits through the State’s existing network of Medi-Cal managed care health plans.
+These plans also have experience delivering Medicare services in managed care settings.
+The health plans will be responsible for delivering a full continuum of Medicare and Medi-Cal services, including medical care, behavioral health services, and LTSS, including HCBS services such as In-Home Supportive Services (IHSS), Community-Based Adult Services (CBAS), and Multipurpose Senior Services Program (MSSP), in addition to care in nursing facilities when needed.
+DHCS is developing assessment and care coordination standards which will be made public when finalized, and which will address the coordination of CBAS, IHSS, MSSP, and other services for dual eligible beneficiaries.

+Consistent with DHCS’ approach to CCI program development, DHCS considers all stakeholder input on these standards.
+Moreover, DHCS is also identifying necessary health plan reporting requirements relating to care coordination, utilization management, service coordination, and appeals and grievances to ensure that DHCS will oversee and monitor compliance with these standards.

 The CCI will protect and improve the nation’s largest personal care services program, IHSS, which serves over 430,000 individuals.
-IHSS is a prized program rooted in consumers’ right to self-direct their care by hiring, firing and managing their IHSS provider.
+IHSS is a prized program rooted in consumers’ right to self-direct their care by hiring, firing and managing their IHSS providers.
 Throughout the stakeholder process for CCI, beneficiaries emphasized the critical role IHSS plays in their ability to have a high quality of life in the community.

 Additionally, they emphasized the need to self-direct their care.
-The CCI seeks to enhance the IHSS program's ability to help people avoid unnecessary hospital and nursing home admissions.
-IHSS will remain an entitlement program and serve as the core home- and community-based service.
-County social workers will continue determining IHSS hours.
-The current fair hearing process for IHSS will remain in effect in the initial years of the demonstration.
-The principles of consumer-direction and continuity of care are and will remain key aspects of the beneficiary protections.
+The CCI seeks to enhance the IHSS program's ability to help people avoid unnecessary hospital and nursing home admissions, to better support beneficiaries in coordinating their care, and to preserve the right to self-direct their care.
+Under CCI, IHSS continues to be an entitlement program and serves as the core for HCBS.
+County social workers will continue to determine IHSS hours.
+The current fair hearing process for IHSS will remain in effect in the initial years of the Demonstration.
+The principles of consumer direction and continuity of care are, and will remain, key aspects of the beneficiary protections.

-For the demonstration, the State will use a passive enrollment process through which dual-eligible beneficiaries may choose to opt out of the demonstration.
-Pending CMS approval, those who do not opt out will be enrolled in the demonstration for an initial six-month stable enrollment period, during which they will remain in the same health plan.
+For the Demonstration, the State will use a passive enrollment process through which dual eligible beneficiaries may choose to opt out of the Demonstration.
+Pending approval by the Centers for Medicare and Medicaid (CMS), those who do not opt out will be enrolled in the Demonstration for an initial six-month stable enrollment period.
+During this period, they will remain in the health plan into which they are enrolled.
 Enrollment will be phased in starting in calendar year 2013.

-Specific terms of the demonstration will be established in the Memorandum of Understanding (MOU) between the Centers for Medicare and Medicaid Services (CMS) and the State.
-The MOU will include the provisions of SB 1008, including the beneficiary protections described in this transition report.
+Specific terms of the Demonstration will be established in the Memorandum of Understanding (MOU) between CMS and the State.
+The MOU will include the provisions of SB 1008, including the beneficiary protections described in this Transition Plan.
+The CCI will build on lessons learned during the federal Bridge to Reform 1115 Waiver (Waiver) transition of Medi-Cal-only SPDs into managed care, including the following: